- How was The Next 36 created?

 - How much of the venture’s equity will I own?

 Founders will own approximately 96% of their venture, split amongst the co-founders.
 Equity does not need to be split evenly, although anyone considered a co-founder must have a reasonable stake.
 The other approximate 4% is owned by The Next 36, which is a non-profit charity.
-In addition, 36 Investments Inc., the equity investor supporting all ventures, will provide up to $50K in equity funding during the program.
+In addition, 36 Investments Inc., the equity investor supporting all ventures, can provide up to $50K in equity funding during the program to purchase up to 6% equity in the business.

 - How is my venture funded?